← Case Study Home

 • Details endpoint removed from the main flow (pool data is sufficient for the pick)

-• Re-rolls, favorites, and history all operate on local data
+• Chain detection, exclude filter, and all re-rolls operate on local data

 The Model